We recommend that you get the best license you qualify for!

 This course is USCG Approved.
 No Tests at the Coast Guard.
 You will take written final exams administered at MPT at the end of the program.
 They include a selection of the topics covered in the course.
 We work with everyone until they pass!
 Do not worry.
 Class participation and study will get you through the exams.
 One of the bonuses of attending MPT's captains license classes is that we give every student the certification to operate a commercial assistance towing vessel - for free!
 The USCG authorizes Masters with this certification to operate assistance towing vessels of any size within their tonnage and Six-Packers to operate assistance towing vessels of up to 26 feet.

 MPT has always been known for going the extra mile, and this course is no exception.
-MPT has incredible USCG Licensed instructors with a passion for teaching, a love for boating and a desire to see you succeed!
+MPT has incredible USCG Licensed instructors with a passion for teaching, a love for boating, and a desire to see you succeed!